gem5/gem5/CONTRIBUTING.md

     | Submit code |
     +-------------+

-After creating your change to gem5, you can post a review on our Gerrit code-review site: https://gem5-review.googlesource.com.
+After creating your change to gem5, you can post a review to git via a pull request at: https://github.com/gem5/gem5/pulls/.
 Before being able to submit your code to the mainline of gem5, the code is reviewed by others in the community.
 Additionally, the maintainer for that part of the code must sign off on it.